-~\\ \textbf{Expertise-guided losses}~~~ As shown in Figure~\ref{ideas}(b), the three experts are trained to be skilled in different class distributions.
-The forward expert $E_1$ seeks to be good at the long-tailed distribution as training data and performs well on many-shot classes; the uniform expert $E_2$ aims to excel at the uniform distribution; the backward expert $E_3$ strives to be skilled in the inversely long-tailed distribution and performs well on few-shot classes.
-Here, the forward and backward experts are necessary since they span a wide spectrum of possible class distributions, while the uniform expert ensures that we retain high accuracy on the uniform class distribution.
-To this end, we use three different expertise-guided loss functions to train experts, respectively.
+Motivated by this finding, we develop a simple skill-diverse expert learning strategy to generate experts with different distribution preferences.
+To be specific, the forward expert $E_1$ seeks to be good at the long-tailed class distribution and performs well on many-shot classes.
+The uniform expert $E_2$ strives to be skilled in the uniform distribution.
+The backward expert $E_3$ aims at the inversely long-tailed distribution and performs well on few-shot classes.
+Here, the forward and backward experts are necessary since they span a wide spectrum of possible class distributions, while the uniform expert ensures retaining high accuracy on the uniform distribution.
+To this end, we use three different expertise-guided losses to train the three experts, respectively.

-For \textbf{the forward expert} $E_1$, we directly use the softmax cross-entropy loss to train the expert so that it can simulate the original long-tailed training distribution:
+\textbf{The forward expert} $E_1$~~~ We use the softmax cross-entropy loss to train this expert, so that it directly simulates the original long-tailed training class distribution:

 where $v_1(\cdot)$ is the output logits of the forward expert $E_1$, and $\sigma(\cdot)$ is the softmax function.